United Crypto Community Trading Up 12.1% Over Last 7 Days (UCOM)

 United Crypto Community Profile

-UCOM is a coin.
+United Crypto Community (CRYPTO:UCOM) is a coin.
 United Crypto Community’s total supply is 2,727,689 coins and its circulating supply is 2,149,894 coins.
+The official message board for United Crypto Community is vk.com/kzcash.
 United Crypto Community’s official website is unitedcryptocommunity.com.
-The official message board for United Crypto Community is vk.com/kzcash.
 United Crypto Community’s official Twitter account is @Ucom_community and its Facebook page is accessible here.

-United Crypto Community can be traded on these cryptocurrency exchanges: BTC-Alpha.
+United Crypto Community can be bought or sold on these cryptocurrency exchanges: BTC-Alpha.
 It is usually not presently possible to purchase alternative cryptocurrencies such as United Crypto Community directly using US dollars.
-Investors seeking to trade United Crypto Community should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase United Crypto Community using one of the exchanges listed above.
+Investors seeking to trade United Crypto Community should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase United Crypto Community using one of the aforementioned exchanges.

 Receive News & Updates for United Crypto Community Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for United Crypto Community and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.